How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 Is Sports Psychology a Good Career?

 Sports psychology is as much a calling as a career.
-Although some sports psychologists make excellent money, it’s also a challenging and extremely competitive field.
-You have to love it and you have to be good at it.
+Although some sports psychologists make excellent money, it's also a challenging and highly competitive field.
+You have to love it and be good at it.
 Not everyone has that combination of talent and drive, but if you do, sports psychology is really the only career for you.

 Where Do Sports Psychologists Work?

 Your picture of the life of a sports psychologist probably involves working for an NBA team or hanging out in the desert each spring for Cactus League tune-ups.
-And there are many sports psychologists who do work in pro sports and work in the major and minor leagues of every sport.
+And many sports psychologists work in pro sports, including the major and minor leagues of every sport.

-But there are many people in the field who have successful practices serving clients outside of the more popular and traditional roles.
-Sport psychologist careers typically involve working in facilities that cater to and accommodate athletes of all different shapes, sizes, and ages.
+But many people in the field have successful practices serving clients outside the more popular, traditional roles.
+Sport psychologists' careers typically involve working in facilities that cater to athletes of all shapes, sizes, and ages.

-High schools and colleges might hire a sport psychologist to talk with and counsel their student athletes, for instance.
+High schools and colleges might hire a sports psychologist to talk with and counsel their student athletes, for instance.
 Sport psychologists can also usually find employment at hospitals, physical rehabilitation centers, and gyms.
-Some are employed by national bodies that govern particular sports, or work with national Olympic teams.
+Some are employed by national bodies that govern specific sports, or by national Olympic teams.

 Sports psychologists can also choose to open their own practices, much like most other psychologists.
-Like any kind of psychologist, finding a good fit between client and therapist is a must, so athletes may prefer to shop around for someone who works well for them.
+As with any psychologist, finding a good fit between client and therapist is a must, so athletes may prefer to shop around for someone who works well for them.

 "Some start their own private practice which can be a pretty big undertaking and takes a lot of hard work and patience...[find] a niche that separates [you] from others in the field.
 Find an area of specialization that expresses your love and passion for sports and being of service to athletes."